MathPeople/MathPeople.github.io/README.md

 Check out the readmes folder for some information.

-- Browser: A little blurb about what the browser can and cannot do in relation to this project
+- browser: A little blurb about what the browser can and cannot do in relation to this project
 - dataStorage: How to save the problems files you write using the TeX editor
 - fileFormat: Description of the format used by the problems files
 - newQual: How to create a spot for a new qual, giving a list of problems and a web page